Published by Carl Hedinger. Last Updated on November 6, 2023.

 The town is nestled among beautiful mountains and has a lovely downtown.

 Attractions in Murphy include the Cherokee County Historical Museum, Fort Butler (an 1800s-era frontier fort), and the Field of the Wood, a representation of the Ten Commandments.
-The town is also known for its courthouse made entirely out of marble from a nearby quarry.
+The town is also known for its courthouse, which is made entirely out of marble from a nearby quarry.

 There’s also a Harrah’s Casino in Murphy, in case you’re seeking some table game fun during your drive.